mail this page

 Dynamic Updates.
 If you must run with this service it should be secured.
 BIND provides Access Control Lists (ACLs) which allow simple IP address protection but this is probably not adequate unless you can secure the IP addresses, for example, all systems are behind a firewall/DMZ/NAT or the updating host is using a private IP address.

 TSIG/TKEY If all other solutions fail DNS specifications (RFCs 2845 - TSIG and RFC 2930 - TKEY) provide authentication protocol enhancements to secure these Server-Server transactions.

 TSIG and TKEY implementations are messy but not too complicated - simply because of the scope of the problem.
 With Server-Server transactions there is a finite and normally small number of hosts involved.
 The protocols depend on a shared secret between the master and the slave(s) or updater(s).
 It is further assumed that you can get the shared secret securely to the peer server by some means not covered in the protocol itself.
 This process, known as key exchange, may not be trivial (typically long random strings of base64 characters are involved) but you can use the telephone(!), mail, fax or PGP email amongst other methods.

 The classic Remote Poisoned cache problem is not trivial to solve simply because there may an infinitely large number of Remote Caches involved.
-It is not reasonable to assume that you can use a shared secret.
-Instead the mechanism relies on public/private key authentication.
-The DNSSEC specifications (RFC 2535 augmented with others) attempt to answer three questions:
+It is not reasonable to assume that it can use a shared secret.
+Instead the mechanism relies on public/private key (asymmetric) cryptography.
+The DNSSEC specifications (RFC 4033, RFC 4034 and RFC 4035) attempt to answer three questions:

 3 reverse map